bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 on a particular outcome.
 Wooldridge (2013) describes the effectiveness applications of Differences-in-Differences methodology when the data arise from a natural experiment.
-This kind of experiment occurs when an exogenous event changes the environment in which individuals opperate, and require observations of both treatment and control group before and after the change.
+This kind of experiment occurs when an exogenous event changes the environment in which individuals operate, and require observations of both treatment and control group before and after the change.

-This methodology is particularly powerfull for infering causality since it neutralizes unobserved, but fixed, omitted variables (Angrist and Pischke, 2018).
+This methodology is particularly powerful for inferring causality since it neutralizes unobserved, but fixed, omitted variables (Angrist and Pischke, 2018).
 Nonetheless, it relies on a quite strong – and unfortunately not testable – assumption that the outcome in the multiple